To learn more about Cassius check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-One of the most expensive Ego Skills in the game, Death Trick is a potent defensive tool.
-Its Morale -5 debuff on all enemies is especially powerful on enemies that deal multiple hits with Consecutive Attacks, sometimes reducing the amount of damage you take to 0.
+Death Trick is a potent defensive tool that can swing a fight in your favor with its -Morale debuff and generated Quest Cards.
+Its Morale -3 debuff on all enemies is especially powerful on enemies that deal multiple hits with Consecutive Attacks, sometimes reducing the amount of damage you take to 0.
 The generated Quest Cards are random, so you’ll usually want to activate this at the start of your turn so you know what you’re working with.

 Card